AliceO2Group/AliceO2/Detectors/MUON/MID/Workflow/README.md

 ### Timing

 In each device belonging to the reconstruction workflow, the execution time is measured using the `chrono` c++ library.
-At the end of the execution, when the *stop* command is launched, the execution time is written to the `LOG(INFO)`.
+At the end of the execution, when the *stop* command is launched, the execution time is written to the `LOG(info)`.
 An example output is the following:

 ```less